- 1. Create a Negative Keyword List

 For example, if your target CPA is $100, your daily budget for the particular campaign should be at least $200.

-Google recommends increasing the budget a number of times more than your target CPA but setting it to 2 X CPA is a good way to start.
+Google recommends increasing the budget several times more than your target CPA, but setting it to 2 X CPA is a good way to start.

-If you notice that your average cost per action is constantly above what you consider to be an acceptable CPA, leave your campaigns running with ‘Conversions’ without setting a target cost per action.
+If your average cost per action is constantly above what you consider an acceptable CPA, leave your campaigns running with ‘Conversions’ without setting a target cost per action.

 One critical factor for running successful Google Ads campaigns is budget optimization.
-By budget optimization, we mean allocating your budget to the various campaigns based on their efficiency.
+Budget optimization means allocating your budget to the various campaigns based on their efficiency.

 The model we use when managing PPC campaigns for our clients is the same as the methodology used by the Google Marketing team.
 It is called the Waterfall methodology.

-1) Allocate the majority of your budget to the best-performing campaigns until you reach a point of maximum profit.
-This is the point where you get the maximum number of conversions at the lowest possible cost.
+1) Allocate most of your budget to the best-performing campaigns until you reach a point of maximum profit.
+This is where you get the maximum number of conversions at the lowest possible cost.

-2) Increase budget for the second-best performing campaign and closely monitor performance.
+2) Increase the budget for the second-best performing campaign and closely monitor performance.

 Without knowing the value of a conversion, you won’t be able to measure your CPA (Cost Per Action) or optimize your campaigns for maximum conversions.